-Certain provisions of the Company's Amended and Restated Articles of Incorporation, the Amended and Restated By-laws (the "By-laws") and of Wisconsin corporation law may have the effect of discouraging, delaying or preventing a change in control of the Company or unsolicited acquisition proposals.
-In certain circumstances under provisions of Wisconsin law, shareholders may be liable for liabilities of the Company with respect to unpaid wages.
+Certain provisions of the Company's Amended and Restated Articles of Incorporation (the "Charter") and the Amended and Restated By-laws (the "By-laws"), each to be effective prior to the sale of the shares of Common Stock in the Offerings, and of Wisconsin corporation law may have the effect of discouraging, delaying or preventing a change in control of the Company or unsolicited acquisition proposals.
+Under certain provisions of Wisconsin law, shareholders may have certain liabilities with respect to liabilities of a corporation with respect to unpaid wages under certain circumstances.
+See "Description of Capital Stock--Anti-Takeover Effects of Provisions of the Charter and By-laws and of Wisconsin Law" and "--Common Stock."